abstractlyZach/reZIDE/README.md

 # python IDE
 [python]

-# tells reZIDE that this is a layout and it should construct a tree out of it and its ancestors
+# tells reZIDE that this is a layout and it should construct a tree out of it and its descendants
 is_layout = true

 # this is what % of the screen each child should take up